Programs & Workshops

 The Center for Excellence in Teaching and Learning Book Club is an informal, supportive way for you to connect with other Upstate faculty and staff to discuss evidence-based theory and practical suggestions for teaching and learning.

-The Book Club meetings for the 2017 - 2018 are on Wednesdays from 12 - 1 p.m. in the CETL Conference Room, Media 234.
+The Book Club meetings for the 2018-2019 are usually on Wednesdays from 12 - 1 p.m. in the CETL Conference Room, Media 234.
 To get the most out of this experience, please try to attend all meetings to gain insights on teaching and learning strategies from the book and from your colleagues.

 CETL Conference Room - Media 234